 High Quality Service & Safety

 You will meet your trekking guide and group in our office for an orientation before your trek.
-At this time, we will provide you with the duffle bags which will be carried by our porters.
-The meeting will be at 6:00 PM the evening before the trip begins.
+The meeting will be at 5:00 PM the evening before the trip begins.

-All our Tour Leaders are graduates of the professional career of Tourism of the National University San Antonio Abad of Cusco.
-Also, they speak English.
-As good cusqueños, they feel an outstanding commitment to transmit the knowledge they have inherited from their grandparents.
-They are very friendly and professional.
+All our guides are graduates of the professional career of Tourism of the National University San Antonio Abad of Cusco.
+Our guides are chosen for their professionalism, experience, responsibility, seriousness, unbridled passion for exploring, and a desire to share in the experience.
 They’ll make sure you are safe and happy.

 All Salkantay Trekking guides have received specialized training in first aid.
 We hold mandatory training sessions with our guides every February.
 Your guide will always carry a first aid kit to face basic emergencies (altitude sickness, traveler’s diarrhea, cuts, scrapes, etc.) as well as oxygen.
 If necessary, we’ll evacuate you from the path as quickly as possible and ensure that you arrive at a clinic for treatment.

 Customer Service 24/7